Students at Berry College in northwest Georgia enjoy plenty of room to roam.

 Size: 5,000 acres

-Notable: “By teaching his students carpentry, bricklaying, printing, agriculture, and other trades, Booker T. Washington believed that Tuskegee’s students would build their campus and learn the dignity of hard work.” — National Park Service
+Notable quote: “By teaching his students carpentry, bricklaying, printing, agriculture, and other trades, Booker T. Washington believed that Tuskegee’s students would build their campus and learn the dignity of hard work.” — National Parks Service